wilfredinni/pysheetComments/2019/March/python_comprehensions/python-comprehensions-step-by-step.md

 # ['Charles', 'Carol']
 ```

+Isn't more readable this way?
+Comprehensions are the kings of short loops (!).

 ## Formating long List Comprehensions

-This time, we want our new list to have not only the names that start with a `C` but also those that end with an` e` and contain a `k`:
+This time, we want `new_list` to have not only the names that start with a `C` but also those that end with an` e` and contain a `k`:

 ```python
 names = ['Charles', 'Susan', 'Patrick', 'George', 'Carol']